 International commercial flights are operational in the Philippines but only citizens and diplomats are allowed entry.
 All passengers arriving at any international airport may need to undergo quarantine.
 All foreigners who intend to leave the country may leave anytime although they may have difficulty booking a flight since most commercial flights remain suspended.
 The Government has announced that it may allowe entry of foreign nationals with valid visas beginning August.

 Poland has restored full border traffic within the internal borders of the EU beginning June 13.
+However, the Polish government wants to extend its ban on international flights to August 25, with 45 countries on the banned list.
 On June 17, the country also opened international rail traffic within the EU borders and international flights were partially resumed.
+The government has extended a partial ban on International flights until August 11.
 However, the external borders may only be crossed by diplomats, citizens, permanent residents and diplomats.
 A 14 day quarantine is required for those crossing external borders of the EU and not applicable for those crossing internal EU borders.

 Only flights from EU countries and the Schengen area have resumed.
+Authorities in Madeira, Portugal, decide to resume international flights.
 Also, citizens of Algeria, Canada, U.K, South Korea, Morocco, Tunisia and China are permitted.
 Essential travel from Portuguese-speaking countries and the U.S are also permitted.
 General behavior guidelines are in place in which all must maintain a 2 meter social distance and use facial masks in all public areas.
+Areas around Lisbon remain under artial lockdown.

 Beginning June 15, the government of Qatar started lifting lockdown measures allowing the departing of flights.
 Arriving flights remain suspended except for citizens and permanent residents.
 Starting August 1, the country will begin re-opening malls and other facilities and may allow flights from low-risk countries.